 Bandpass Subwoofer Enclosures

-When choosing a car subwoofer, the most complicated design you will find is in the bandpass enclosures.
+When choosing a car subwoofer, you will find the most complicated design in the bandpass enclosures.
 In simple words, I can say that they are a combination of both sealed and ported bass enclosures.

 Bandpass enclosures are an excellent choice for cars with closed trunk areas like sedans, where you need a lot of energy to transfer quality bass to the cabins, so if you drive a VW Passat or BMW 5 series, this is the box type for your car.

-The bass from bandpass boxes significantly outperforms other types of enclosures, and it focuses on narrower frequencies and the best bandpass enclosures I found are from SKAR.
-When looking for something of a really good quality, check selection of SKAR enclosures on Amazon.
+The bass from bandpass boxes significantly outperforms other types of enclosures, and it focuses on narrower low-frequency sounds.
+The best bandpass boxes I have found are from SKAR.

-Although most common 60Hz, frequency peak can be fully customized, and when you are ordering a custom box, it is up to you in which area you want to make the “bass kick.”
+Although the most common 60Hz, you can fully customize the frequency peak when ordering a custom box, it is up to you in which area you want to make the “bass kick.”

-However, you have to remember that the bandpass enclosure should be designed as a part of the complete car audio system, rather than a single box just added to any speakers in your car.
+However, you must remember that the bandpass enclosure should be designed as a part of the complete car audio system rather than a single box just added to any speakers in your car.

 There are two types of bandpass boxes design:

-- Single reflex, with the speaker placed in the sealed box, but with the front area looking like a vented box.
+- Single reflex, with the speaker placed in the sealed subwoofer box, but the front area looks like a vented box.

 - Dual reflex, with one speaker, mounted in the middle of the big box with two ports.
 One in the front of the speaker and another at the back of the speaker.